 That noise, and the quick conversation following, cost a major security organization millions.
-Don’t believe me?
-Last month, a hacker called the help desk of the FBI and had the following exchange:
+In 2016, a hacker called the help desk of the FBI and had the following exchange:

 So, I called [the helpdesk] up, told them I was new and I didn’t understand how to get past [the portal],” the hacker told Motherboard.
 “They asked if I had a token code, I said no, they said that’s fine—just use our one.
 I clicked on it and I had full access to the computer.”

 That’s a government institution though, and this is not surprising according to some of my technical colleagues.
 But what about an IT-based organization?
-Surely, they’ll fare better; for some places, $5 million is a drop in the bucket.
-Well, in June of 2015, Ubiquiti Networks Inc. fell victim to a CEO scam or “whale attack” where they ended up transferring $46.7 million dollars through a wire transfer to China (they’ve recovered a $13.1 million so far).
+Surely, they’ll fare better; for some places, million is a drop in the bucket.
+Well, in June of 2015, Ubiquiti Networks Inc. fell victim to a CEO scam or “whale attack” where they ended up transferring 6.7 million dollars through a wire transfer to China.

 What’s the root cause of these hacks?
 People.
 Hackers use social engineering attacks take advantage of the “faults” in humanity, our human emotions and feelings, to get access to money or a technical resource (physical or virtual).
 They’ll even resort to bribery and basic solicitation, though that’s something for an entirely different article.